Trinity College, Toronto: Balls

 Formal dances are held twice annually at Trinity.
 The Saints Ball is held annually in the fall semester around November at St. Hilda's College, and the Conversazione ("Conversat") ball is held at Trinity College in the winter semester.
 Traditionally, the Saints Ball was hosted by women of college in their residence, while Conversat was hosted by men of college in theirs.
 In recent years, the growing size of the student body has necessitated moving the balls to off-campus venues.
 Conversat was historically organized by a committee of the Literary Institute.
 The first recorded Conversat occurred in 1869, but it was not until 1883 that the event became associated with dancing.
 Conversat has been held annually since 1869, and has become a key part of social life at Trinity.
 The ball used to be a central component of Toronto social life, and attracted dignitaries from across the province.
 The Governor General Lord Stanley attended the 1891 Conversat.
 While the residences have been desegregated since 2005, the tradition remains that the women of college ask their date to Saints, and the men ask their date to Conversat.

 Student Publications

-Trinity students publish a magazine called Salterrae (Latin, meaning The Salt of the Earth) which was founded as Trinlight in 1981.
+Trinity students publish a magazine called Salterrae (Latin, meaning The Salt of the Earth) which was founded as Trinsight in 1981.
 The annual yearbook is Stephanos (Greek, meaning Crown).
 There is also a bi-annual journal of students' short stories, photographs and poetry, called the Trinity University Review; it was first published in 1880 as Rouge et Noir (French, meaning Red and Black).
-In its early days, the Review published student essays, including on contentious debates at the college such as federation and the status of female students.
+In its early days, the Review published student essays, including on contentious debates at the university such as federation and the status of female students.

-More recently, there is also Trinity Times, a student published newspaper which was founded around the time of the pandemic.
+More recently, the Trinity Times, a student published newspaper, was founded in 2020 with a circulation of around 1000.